Easy Bruschetta

 Instructions

-• In a medium bowl, mix together the tomatoes, grated garlic, vinegar, salt, and several grinds of pepper.
-Stir in the olives and capers, if using.
+• Meanwhile, in a large bowl, stir together the tomatoes, basil, garlic, balsamic vinegar, salt, and several grinds of pepper.
+Season to taste.

 Leave a comment: